 The cornerstone of management of COPD is smoking cessation.

-Nearly 40 million people in the United States smoke, including 4.7 million middle and high school students who currently use some form of tobacco, including e-cigarettes.
-Every day 1,600 people in the United States under 18 years of age smoke their first cigarette (CDC, 2021e).
 Most patients with COPD have a long smoking history, and many will still be smoking when they are under medical care.
 From day one, clinicians should strongly urge patients to stop smoking.

 Quitting can be difficult since the nicotine in tobacco smoke is powerfully addictive.
 In addition, the rituals of smoking fill basic psychological needs for many individuals.
 Therefore, when healthcare professionals merely tell patients to stop smoking, their patients succeed over the long term only 5% of the time.
-On the other hand, a large study of a smoking cessation program that combines nicotine replacement therapy (NRT) medications with cognitive behavioral therapy (CBT) showed a 32.8% successful quitting rate, and another study of NRT alone showed a 22.2% success rate after three months (Aksel et al., 2021; Arslan et al., 2021).
+On the other hand, a large study of a smoking cessation program that combines nicotine replacement therapy (NRT) medications with cognitive behavioral therapy (CBT) showed a 50%-70% successful quitting rate (Sandhu et al., 2023).